-The next meeting was held in Deland, Florida at Stetson University in 1990.
-It was co-hosted by Prof. Clyde Fant of Stetson University, who handled all the arrangements, and Richard Lischer, who planned the program.
+The next meeting was held in DeLand, Florida at Stetson University in 1990.
+Richard Lischer planned the program for that year.
 This meeting featured an unusually large number of American homileticians as well as others from the European countries, with a large turnout from Eastern Europe, and also Japan.
 The focus was on the contexts of preaching with the theme, "The Formation of Preachers in Church and University".

 Following the meeting in Deland, a small group of planners, including Rudolf Bohren, Richard Lischer, and O.C.
 Edwards, Jr. went to Duke University in Durham, N.C. and began advanced planning for the First International Conference to be held in Oslo, Norway.

 A second planning meeting was held in the summer of 1992 in Berlin.
 It was attended by the executive board.
 From that time on, the executive board began meeting in the intermediate year in order to plan for the next meeting.
 Prof. Klaus Peter Joerns hosted this meeting.

 The SH actually came into being at the International Conference held in Oslo, Norway, in 1993 under the guidance and hospitality of Prof. Olav Skjevesland of the Lutheran School of Theology in Oslo.
 Its theme was "Exegesis-Theology-Preaching".
 At that Conference a constitution was adopted and a method for collecting dues was accepted.
 The Conference welcomed several speakers from outside the circle of SH, including Elisabeth Schuessler Fiorenza.